With summer coming to an end in Mount Hope, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Clean the drain port using a small, round paintbrush.
-Connect the drain tube and restore power.
+Connect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Never Forget About Maintenance Again